 In conclusion, if you’re not afraid of digging into a hefty tome, which is surprisingly fascinating about one of the most popular cities in the world, then this is just the book for you.
 Mind you, I found it difficult to keep some of these families and their relationships straight, but I couldn’t stop reading it, despite this drawback.
 That’s why I can still warmly recommend this novel and I’m giving it a healthy four out of five stars.

 “Paris: The Epic Novel of the City of Lights” by Edward Rutherfurt was first published in 2013.
-This book is available from Amazon, Barnes & Noble, Kobo (Walmart) eBooks and audiobooks, the website eBooks.com, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Better World Books (to promote libraries and world literary) and Alibris, as well as from an IndieBound store near you.
+This book is available (via these affiliate links) from Amazon, Barnes & Noble, Kobo (Walmart) eBooks and audiobooks, the website eBooks.com, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Better World Books (to promote libraries and world literary) and Alibris, as well as from an IndieBound store near you.